LianaTechnologies/lianamailer-contact-form-7/readme.txt

 = Where can I find REST API documentation? =

-REST API documentation of LianaMailer product is available at [our support site](https://support.lianatech.com/lianamailer/settings/rest-api.html).
+REST API documentation of LianaMailer product is available at [our support site](https://support.lianatech.com/hc/en-us/articles/5339910408989-LianaMailer-REST-API).

 == Changelog ==

-= 1.0.54 2023-03-23 =
+= 1.0.6 2023-03-31 =
 * **Fixed:** Replacing spaces to underline on LianaMailer property names.
+* **Fixed:** AJAX calls returns array instead of possibility to false.
 * **Changed:** Support for checkbox, radio and select inputs to map into LianaMailer.

-= 1.0.53 2023-02-27 =
-* **Fixed:** AJAX calls returns array instead of possibility to false.
+* **Support** For WordPress 6.2

 = 1.0.52 2022-10-10 =
 * **Fixed:** Fetch mailing list properly from LianaMailer when "multiple lists" was not enabled.